 Section 70 of the Constitution provides that there shall be a Secretary to Cabinet whose office shall be a public office.
 The Secretary to Cabinet shall be responsible, in accordance with such instructions as may be given to him by the Prime Minister, for arranging the business for, and keeping the minutes of, the Cabinet or any of its committees and for conveying the decisions of the Cabinet or any of its Committees to the appropriate person or authority, and shall have such other functions as the Prime Minister may direct.

 The documents to be considered by Cabinet are scrutinized by the Secretary to Cabinet.
 These comprise Memoranda and Information Papers, draft Bills and proposals for nomination on Boards and Committees.
 A draft Agenda is submitted to the Prime Minister who is the sole authority for determining the contents of the Agenda for each Cabinet Meeting.
 Ministers are provided with a set of Papers, according to the Agenda approved by the Prime Minister, for consideration at the next Meeting of Cabinet.

-At the end of each meeting, the Secretary to Cabinet issues a Communiqué comprising important decisions reached, and transmits legislations approved by Cabinet to the Clerk, National Assembly for introduction in the National Assembly.
+At the end of each meeting, the Secretary to Cabinet issues a Communiqué comprising important decisions reached, and transmits legislation approved by Cabinet to the Clerk, National Assembly for introduction into the National Assembly.

 · Permanent Secretary

 The Permanent Secretary gives general assistance to the Secretary to Cabinet in the fulfillment of his duties.
 He keeps records of decisions reached by Cabinet, and makes arrangements for their transmission to relevant Ministries.
 He is responsible for the safe keeping of all records of Cabinet.
 He alsmakes necessary arrangements for the holding of Economic Committees of Cabinet.